You’ve read about browser control software, right?

 Speaking of which:

-If You Create Them, Use Them
+If You Create A Memory Palace, Use It

 Many people tell me they’ve created one or more Memory Palaces.
 They even send me excellent drawings that demonstrate substantial knowledge of the Magnetic Memory Method.